 At Lang, social justice is the ethical core of a liberal arts education.
-Students deepen their commitment to social justice both inside and outside of seminar-style classes.
-In courses where the city is the classroom we partner with activists, artists, policymakers and other community leaders across New York City to connect theory to practice.
-Many students commit to creating change in their communities and beyond with the support of a dedicated community of peers, faculty, and staff.
+Students deepen their commitment to social justice both in and outside of seminar-style classes.
+In courses in which the city is the classroom, we partner with activists, artists, policymakers, and other community leaders across New York City to connect theory to practice.
+Many students in our social justice programs commit to creating change in their communities and beyond with the support of a dedicated community of peers, faculty, and staff.

-Lang’s Office of Civic Engagement and Social Justice (CESJ) is a hub that creates opportunities for students to bridge their social justice passions and academic work, as well as to build community with others who are dedicated to leading social justice centered-lives.
-CESJ programs take the shape of “learning communities,” comprised of students, faculty, staff, and community partner organizations around New York City.
-In these programs, Lang students connect theoretical frameworks and the lived experience of working towards social justice, and develop a practice of self-reflection.
+Lang’s Office of Civic Engagement and Social Justice (CESJ) is a hub that creates civic participation opportunities in which students can bridge their social justice passions and academic work and build community with others who are dedicated to leading social justice–centered lives.
+CESJ programs take the form of “learning communities,” composed of students, faculty, staff, and community partner organizations around New York City.
+Through our civic engagement programs, Lang students connect theoretical frameworks and the lived experience of working toward social justice and develop a practice of self-reflection.
 Current CESJ programs include: